abeldbase/sum22-it161/README.md

 # sum22-it161
-web120class work for summer 2022
+it161 class work for summer 2022